 When a divorce decree is finalized by the courts, this also establishes the spousal support to be paid by one party to the other.
 At the time these guidelines are established they are based upon existing circumstances.
 As time passes, conditions change and these spousal support arrangements can often demand changes to bring them into line.
 Just as a modification to a child support plan or to a child custody agreement requires court approval so do any changes to spousal support.

 One party cannot simply decide to change a plan based upon new factors, the courts must be petitioned and correct legal procedures must be followed.
 Not doing so will put that party in breach of a legally enforceable agreement and can create serious problems.
-It is critical that the legal expertise of a Fort Myers divorce lawyer is employed to get the job done of modifying spousal support.
+It is critical that the legal experience of a Fort Myers divorce lawyer is employed to get the job done of modifying spousal support.

 In assisting clients with a petition for support modifications, we at Calvo & Calvo, Attorneys at Law, have found that there are fundamentally three basic reasons why these petitions are sought: